Kazuhito00/opencv2webslides-sample/README.md

 # WebSlides 1.5.0 License
 MIT License

-Copyright (c) 2017 Jos?
-Luis Ant?nez
+Copyright (c) 2017 José Luis Antúnez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal